 My preferred stock sites: Shutterstock and Wirestock

 There are a lot of stock sites out there.
-I'm only uploading to Shutterstock and Wirestock, but the latter uploads to plenty of other stock sites for me (including Adobe stock).
+I'm only uploading to Shutterstock and Wirestock, but the latter uploads to multiple other stock sites automatically for me (including Adobe stock).

 Shutterstock, one of the leading stock photo sites, says that its customers are looking for "authentic images that show real people in real situations."
 In other words, they're looking for images that look natural and unstaged.
 (But my portfolio actually doesn't contain pictures of any people at all!)
 Wirestock, another popular stock site, echoes this sentiment, saying that users are looking for "high-quality photos with good lighting and composition."